Luos-io/Documentation/tutorials/your-first-message/send-message.md

 #define BTN_PIN 8
 ```

-Set the Pin as Input
+Set the pin as an input:

 ```c